 Yasemin came from away, landing in the Vancouver area on the West Coast of Canada with her family as a child.
-She has been on excursions around and back since, but now, she’s home in the Southern Gulf Islands on Galiano, British Columbia.
+She has been on excursions around and back since, but now, she’s home in the Southern Gulf Islands on Galiano, British Columbia inspired by the amazing nature she’s surrounded by.

-I can't help but wonder if the reason I make art today is similar to the reason that as a child I brought icecream buckets and margerine containers full of frogs home.
+I can't help but wonder if the reason I make art today is similar to the reason that as a child I brought icecream buckets full of frogs home.
 I caught mice, snakes, lizards, turtles; found and kept domestic animals.
 My father, at one point when they were leaving to travel, cautioned me, "no more animals, this is NOT Noah's ark".
 I think through the animals I was trying to find understanding, companionship, to keep something of the treasures I found in the world around me, for myself.
 Like taking a photo of something I'd seen and keeping the photos that spoke to me and stood out in some way.
-By framing them and hanging them on the wall.
 The animals in my art are a way for me to relive what I find and connect with in my world.
 It is a way for me to bring animals home, without bringing them home.

 Through my art I am toying with, exploring something, as a way to savour it; to see it / experience it in a new way.
 I may re-create something that was (as a kind of homage to it) and maybe create something new from the old even.
 Like a new tree growing out of an old stump...
 I can play on the canvas, so that I might have something to enjoy while I'm making it and to reflect on later.
 I liken making art to putting together and making a recipe in the kitchen.
 If it works, I can savour it and later share it with others to enjoy.

-Her art is a representation of the things that have held or hold her attention.
-Like a menagerie of things that have caught her interest; then she tried to capture some piece of that feeling to take home with her, like the dog in the pet store window...
+Her art is like a menagerie of things that have caught her interest; then she tried to capture some piece of that feeling to take home with her, like the dog in the pet store window.
+She seeks to connect with the beings portrayed through the portal of their eyes.

 b.
 1965, Stockholm, Sweden | Currently residing and working in the Southern Gulf Islands